pasalino/TinyLanding/README.md

 [![codecov](https://codecov.io/gh/pasalino/TinyLanding/branch/master/graph/badge.svg)](https://codecov.io/gh/pasalino/TinyLanding)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1809/badge)](https://bestpractices.coreinfrastructure.org/projects/1809)

-Your landing page and leads manager **out-of-the-box** with Node.js+Express.
+Your multi landing page and leads manager **out-of-the-box** with Node.js+Express.

-Create you landing page infrastructure in **30 second**.
+Create you landing page system infrastructure in **30 second**.
 TinyLanding is the easy out-of-the-box system for store **your leads in sqlite database** and manage it.
 Use your HTML for create landing and don't worry about anything else.
 TinyLanding is write in Node.js + Express and is ready to use for all javascript developer in easy way.

 [Demo - tinylanding.site](http://tinylanding.site)